Lecturer on Sociology/Lecturer in General Education, Department of Sociology, Harvard University, Cambridge, MA

 European Models of Higher Education; Higher Education in the European Union; The Bologna Process.
 ELHE7202 Global and Comparative Systems of Higher Education (Instructor: Rebecca Schendel), Lynch School of Education, Boston College, Fall 2019

-Introduction to HE in Europe, HE and European Union Policies and Programs, European Models of Higher Education; Higher Education in the European Union; HE and The Bologna Process: establishing the European Higher Education Area, HE and Research in Europe, ELHE 7802: Regional Perspectives on Higher Education in Europe and Asia (Instructor: Hans de Wit), Lynch School of Education, Boston College, Spring 2018
+Introduction to HE in Europe, HE and European Union Policies and Programs, European Models of Higher Education; Higher Education in the European Union; HE and The Bologna Process: establishing the European Higher Education Area, HE and Research in Europe (7 sessions), ELHE 7802: Regional Perspectives on Higher Education in Europe and Asia (Instructor: Hans de Wit), Lynch School of Education, Boston College, Spring 2018

 Who are Students in Higher Education, National Research University - Higher School of Economics Moscow, The Institute of Education, 2nd Intl.
 Summer School in Higher Education Studies, July 2014